 3. that the committee recommends a change of grade to the Associate Dean for Academic Affairs of the college.

 - The decision of the committee shall be the final action inside the department and any appeal beyond the department is made to the dean of the college which offered the course.

 The Opus College of Engineering has implemented the following policy which has been approved by the Office of the Provost and the Business Office regarding the activation of students to serve on active military service.

 - Up to the mid-term of a semester - a grade of W will be assigned for all courses being taken and a full tuition refund will be made.
-A note will be included on the transcript to indicate the reason for the W grades.

 - Between the mid-term and the last day to withdraw with a W grade - W grades will be assigned, no tuition refund will be made but the student will be permitted to retake the courses upon return to Marquette from military service without tuition charge.